The Center for Senate Reform and Realignment (CSR&R)

 A state that has three cities that have won the “All-American City Award” multiple times with Cleveland a 5-time winner, Columbus a 4-time winner and Cincinnati a 3-time winner from the National Civic League.
 This state and these three cities embody the political and cultural divide that was expressed earlier.
 They exemplify the concept of the blue liberal urban core being surrounded by the conservative red rings of suburbia and exurbia.

 Why would it be in the best interest of Ohio, a “red” state, which is predominately conservative, support a Constitutional Amendment?
-The reason would be that having three MSA’s linked either totally, such as the Cleveland MSA and the Columbus MSA or partially, such as the Cincinnati MSA within the States sphere of influence would be politically advantageous.
-The chance of getting either a conservative or liberal U.S. Senator to represent anyone of the three MSA’s will come down to the usual parameters that are prevalent in all elections.
+The reason would be that having two MSA’s linked either totally, such as the Columbus MSA or partially, such as the Cincinnati MSA within the States sphere of influence would be politically advantageous.
+The chance of getting either a conservative or liberal U.S. Senator to represent anyone of the two MSA’s will come down to the usual parameters that are prevalent in all elections.

 In the end, it doesn’t matter if a conservative or a liberal represents the MSA.
 This is not a liberal or conservative issue; it is a political power distribution issue.
 The most important relevant factor is that voters living within in the MSA’s will have a voice in the U.S. Senate and that an urban coalition of senators are represented in the Senate to address the needs of all Americans.